 A year and half after that, the Lord Jesus found me and began to do an even deeper work in my life where the sanctity of all life is concerned.

 The verses I shared above were just a handful the Holy Spirit used to open my eyes to how God feels about every life created.
 One day while in conversation with a male friend of mine, who was not only becoming a pastor but also raising three daughters sans their mother.
-I sat there in shock to discover that he supports abortion.
+I sat there in shock while discovering he supports abortion.
 I recall looking him straight in the eye and saying, “How can you believe this; are we reading the same Bible?
-God speaks over and over about the sanctity of life and you, a man with three beautiful daughters (one he adopted), believe abortion is okay!”
+God speaks over and over about the sanctity of life and you, a man with three beautiful daughters (one he adopted), believe abortion is okay?”

-His response was to say he believed a woman has the right to decide, that it’s her body.
+His response was that he believed a woman has the right to decide, that it’s her body.
 This friends, is a fabricated lie that too many have been groomed to believe as truth.
 (This was also how God began to open my eyes to the differences in denominations, and that not all actually fully embraced and teach the truth of the Holy Bible.)

 In recent U.S. events, the governments of several states have taken the sanctity of human life and crushed it by legalizing both full-term abortion and after-birth murder.
 This is not only disgustingly evil, it is a slap across God’s face.
 But, as I began with, God saw it coming.
 There are denominations of the “church” in the United States that claim New Covenant believers do not have to follow any of the original commandments given by God and that too is a lie.
 Jesus himself stated the truth to a rich young man who wanted to follow Him: